BrenekH/encodarr/README.md

 ## Future Plans

-* Rewrite Runner from Python to Go (following Clean Architecture guidelines)

 * Rewrite Controller to conform to Clean Architecture guidelines

 * Instead of configuring with dropdowns and checkboxes, use a plugin system